yusifsalam/hackintosh-desktop/README.md

 ### Status: Maintenance

 Compatibility is great, as the hardware closely resembles that of iMac 18,3.
 Onboard audio isn't configured, since I use a USB DAC.
-I don't have a wireless card attached, so AirDrop, Continuity, Handoff and other similar features are not working.
+Wi-Fi and bluetooth are supported natively, so AirDrop and Continuity work out of the box.

 Currently running: